Free People was founded in 1984 by Richard Hayne. However, it wasn’t until the early 2000s that they opened their first boutique in New Jersey.

 Let them soak for at least 30 minutes.

 After soaking, gently agitate the leggings with your hand to get rid of any loose grit or dirt that’s on the fabric.
-Once it’s good to go, rinse it with water.
-Press down on the leggings with your hand a few times to get rid of all the soap.

-Make sure there’s no detergent left on the fabric and transfer it onto a clean countertop.
+Make sure there’s no detergent left on the fabric and transfer it onto a clean counter top.

 Using a towel, remove the excess water, then hang them up to dry.
 You can also lay them flat to dry on a clean, flat surface.